hyundai-robotics/hdr_ros2_driver/README.md

 The `joint_limits.yaml` file located in the `{robot_model}_moveit_config/config` folder defines parameters for specifying scaling factors, which can also be adjusted via the RViz interface.
 Due to current controller limitations, it is strongly recommended to use scaling factor values **no greater than 0.2** for stable operation.
-This issue is planned to be addressed along with the upcoming release of a real-time interface for motion control, scheduled for September 2025.
+This issue is planned to be addressed along with the upcoming release of a real-time interface for motion control, scheduled for November 2025.

 ```yaml
 default_velocity_scaling_factor: 0.1